biothings/mygene.info/docs/doc/annotation_service.rst

 fields
 """""""
     Optional, can be a comma-separated fields to limit the fields returned from the matching hits.
     If “fields=all”, all available fields will be returned.
 Note that it supports dot notation as well, e.g., you can pass "refseq.rna".
-Default: “symbol,name,taxid,entrezgene,ensemblgene”.
+Default: “symbol,name,taxid,entrezgene”.

 species
 """""""""""